Export Formats and Sharing

 3D Tiles export requires absolute coordinates.
 A scan processed without RTK or GCP data has no real-world coordinates and cannot be exported to 3D Tiles.
 Georeferencing must be present in the scan data.
 It cannot be added to the model after reconstruction.

-To export, select the generated model in My Captures, choose Export, and select 3D Tiles from the format options.
-Confirm the model is within the 4 million Gaussian point limit before starting, and the export will fail on models that exceed this limit without providing a useful error message in all versions of LCC Studio.
+To export, select the generated model in My Models, choose Export, and select 3D Tiles from the format options.
+Confirm the model is within the 4 million Gaussian point limit before starting; the export will fail on models that exceed this limit without providing a useful error message in all versions of LCC Studio.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer